alekssadowski95/FreeCAD-Beginner-Assistant/Docs/PROJECT_PLAN.md

 -> How does the code structure look like for this application?: Do it like validators are usually implemented, with a class for each best practice, but that would lead to a million classes.
 Each best practice needs to have at least one method and data for fail and success.
 What would be a more lightweight structure for that?

-Registering a Gui document observer [https://gist.github.com/realthunder/728a6e1e5a000d250d7ecce46e0796af](https://gist.github.com/realthunder/728a6e1e5a000d250d7ecce46e0796af)
+Registering a GuiDocumentObserver (also take a look at DocumentObserver) [https://gist.github.com/realthunder/728a6e1e5a000d250d7ecce46e0796af](https://gist.github.com/realthunder/728a6e1e5a000d250d7ecce46e0796af)